AequilibraE/qaequilibrae/README.txt

 This Add-on for QGIS is developed with the intention to provide transportation planning tools in a GIS environment This add-on is FREE and open source.
+It can also be used on a Python shell.
+For initial instruction on how to do it, access http://www.xl-optim.com/new-version-of-aequilibrae/

 Last Version:  0.30
 Release data: August-21-2016